htminuslab/Modelsim-Unicorn/README.md

 ## License

 As per the Unicorn project this project is also licenses under GPL - see the LICENSE file for details

+## Notice
+ModelSim®, Questa, QuestaSim and their respective logos are trademarks or registered trademarks of Siemens Industry Software Limited.